remyeltorro/remyeltorro.github.io/_talks/2023-monod.md

 ![](/images/monod-talk.png)

-Beatriz Diaz-Bello and I experimented a co-talk on the ADCC project at the Jacques Monod Institute in Paris.
+Beatriz Díaz-Bello and I experimented a co-talk on the ADCC project at the Jacques Monod Institute in Paris.
 She covered the immunology and experimental design and I covered the detection and analysis techniques.